-The school is only able to authorise time off for sickness, medical appointments and in exceptional circumstances such as a bereavement.
+We are aware that children pick up a lot of bugs when they first start Pre School and are mixing with more children.
 If your child is off sick, please phone the school to let them know every morning.
 If your child has been physically sick or had diarrhoea, then they need to be off for 48 hours after the last occurrence of either.
 This is really important to stop infection and follows NHS guidelines.
+Please see pages 12-13 for NHS guidance: 'Is my child too ill for school'.
 Children do not need to be off school for coughs and colds.